Principal Component Analysis for High-Dimensional Approximate Factor Models in Time Series: Assumptions, Asymptotic Theory, and Identification: Estimation of the covariance matrix

 Parts (P1)-(P3) are simply defining the Wold representation of $\{\mbf F_t\}$ as being driven by a weak white noise $\{\mbf u_t\}$ which in turn can be a function of an i.i.d. process $\{\bm\nu_t\}$.
-Moreover, from (P4) and (P5) it follows that we must have $\E[u_{\ell t}^{4+\epsilon}]\le K_u$ which coincides with Assumption \ref{ass:Wold}(W4).
+Moreover, from (P4) and (P5) it follows that we must have $\E[\vert u_{\ell t}\vert^{4+\epsilon}]\le K_u$ which is slightly stronger than Assumption \ref{ass:Wold}(W4).

 Finally (P5) deserves two comments.
 First, as seen from the definition of physical dependence \eqref{eq:PHI}, for (P5) to hold we must choose an appropriate value of $\alpha$, which, in principle, is constrained by the degree of serial dependence in $\{\mbf u_t\}$.
 Now, since in (P3) we make the natural assumption of $\{\mbf u_t\}$ being a weak white noise, then no constraint on $\alpha$ is needed for (P5) to hold.
 And the same is true if we assumed a geometric decay of the lag-$k$ autocovariance of $\{\mbf u_t\}$, i.e., $\rho^k$ for some $0<\rho<1$.
 In general, we could even assume an hyperbolic decay of the lag-$k$ autocovariance of $\{\mbf u_t\}$, i.e., as $(1+k)^{-\varsigma}$, with $\varsigma>2$ and in that case (P5) would hold as long as we choose $\alpha\le \varsigma-1$ (see \citealp[Lemma C.1]{BCO22}).
 In all cases, since $q>4$, we can choose $\alpha>\frac 12-\frac 2q$, which is the condition needed to apply the results of \citet{zhang2021}.